prit3230/To-do-list-CI-CD/README.md

-# Dockerized Todo Application with Jenkins CI/CD
+# Jenkins CI/CD Pipeline for To-Do Application

 This project demonstrates the deployment of a Dockerized Todo application with an automated CI/CD pipeline using Jenkins, hosted on AWS EC2.